 - Wash your hands with soap and water properly and frequently.
 If you can’t wash your hands, use hand sanitizer

 - Cover your sneeze or cough with your arm or a tissue and throw the tissue away

 - If you are sick, stay home and quarantine for at least two weeks!

-- If you are symptomatic, wear a face mask (or two, one cloth mask and one surgical mask) to reduce the risk of spread to others
+- Wear a face mask (or two, one cloth mask and one surgical mask) to reduce the risk of spread to others

 - Wipe down frequently touched items such as your cell phones, wallets, keys, computers, etc.